rajivpulithedataanalyst/MachineLearningProject/README.md

-📊 Predicting Term Deposit Subscriptions Using Machine Learning This project uses various machine learning models to predict whether a customer will subscribe to a term deposit based on data from direct marketing campaigns conducted by a Portuguese banking institution.
+📊 Predicting Term Deposit Subscriptions Using Machine Learning:

+This project uses various machine learning models to predict whether a customer will subscribe to a term deposit based on data from direct marketing campaigns conducted by a Portuguese banking institution.

 Author: Rajiv Puli
 University: Kansas State University
 Course: Machine Learning (Fall 2021)

-📁 Project Overview
+📁 Project Overview:

 Financial institutions rely on term deposits to generate capital.
 By using customer and campaign data, this project builds and evaluates multiple classification models to predict whether a client will subscribe to a term deposit (y = 1) or not (y = 0).
 The best-performing model, XGBoost, achieved an accuracy of 89%.

-📌 Problem Statement
+📌 Problem Statement:

 Objective: Predict the outcome (y) of a term deposit marketing campaign.

 Target Variable: y (1 = Subscribed, 0 = Not Subscribed)

-📊 Dataset
+📊 Dataset:

 Source: UCI Machine Learning Repository

 Records: 45,211